treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 - Some **rubber duck time**.
 I often wander around asking people what they're working on and sometimes act as their [rubber duck][].
 I also often wander around seeking my own rubber duck if I get stuck on a particular topic or idea (whether on my own personal project or an open source project I'm contributing to).
 - Plenty of **personal break time**.
 I very often take mental breaks during sprints to wander the halls, often aimlessly.
 Breaks feel great, but they also often help my subconscious work on a task for a bit while my conscious mind rests.

-Sprints are an intense experience for some people, but they don't have to be.
 Sprints are what you make them: some people prefer many hours of furious coding with their earbuds in most of the day but many people prefer something that looks a bit more like **coworking with new friends in a coffee shop**.
+Sprints are an intense experience for some people, but they don't have to be intense for you.

 My sprints are often more relaxed than the conference and many of the best conversations I have during PyCon come out of the sprints.

 ### I won't be able to get enough done while I'm there

-So I have one day to work on a project that I don't really understand; what can I really get done in that time?

 If you're only planning to be at the sprints for one day, **can you really expect to get up to speed quickly enough to accomplish something meaningful**?

 This fear is very real for all sprint attendees.

-If you're just getting started on contributing to a new (to you) code base, **you may not have a pull request merged by the end of the day**.
+If you're just getting started on contributing to a new (to you) code base, **you may not be able to submit a viable change (often in the form of a pull request) by the end of the day**.

 This fear is about framing: **what is your goal at the sprints**?

-If your goal is to get a pull request merged into an open source project by the end of the day, find something minor that needs fixing in the documentation, website styling, or something else that the project maintainer agrees needs fixing.
+If your goal is to get a pull request merged into an open source project by the end of the day, try to find something minor that needs fixing in the documentation, website styling, or something else that the project maintainer agrees needs fixing.
-You can probably **get a minor change merged** if you get an early start and pick a small issue.
+It's much easier to **get a minor change merged** if you get an early start and pick a small issue.

-But if your goal is to make a more substantial improvement to a project you probably won't get much code merged (if any) by the end of the day.
+But if your goal is to make a more substantial improvement to a project, then you probably won't get much code merged (if any) by the end of the day.
-For bigger changes, you'll likely **start your work at the sprints and continue it at home**, with help from project maintainers coming in the form of pull request comments and/or emails.
+For bigger changes, you'll likely **start your work at the sprints and continue it at home**, often with help from the project maintainers (often via comments on pull request and/or emails).

 ## What to expect from the sprints

-So **you are experienced enough** to attend the sprints and **the sprints aren't often very face-paced**.
-And while you may not make a big contribution in a single day, **that doesn't mean you've wasted your day** by sprinting on something smaller or sprinting on just the start of something bigger.

-But what can you really expect while attending the sprints?
+What can you really expect while attending the sprints?
 What is sprinting really like?

 ### Some projects are easier to sprint on than others

 Different projects sprint in different ways.
-Many projects go out of their way to welcome contributions from newcomers, some projects may struggle a little in welcoming newcomers, and a few projects might hold a sprint that's focused entirely on engaging existing contributors (you're unlikely to stumble upon those though).
+Many projects **go out of their way to welcome contributions from newcomers**, some projects may struggle a little in welcoming newcomers, and a few projects might hold a sprint that's focused entirely on engaging existing contributors since they might not meet to work in-person often (but you're unlikely to stumble upon those).

 If you're not sure what project you'd like to sprint on during first day at the sprints, **I recommend picking a project to sprint on that seems particularly newcomer friendly**.
+The [Pycon Sprints page][the sprints] has several projects that will be sprinting and after the conference ends on Sunday evening you'll get a chance to hear many of the sprinting projects come on stage and tell you who they are and how you can help.
 Alternatively (or additionally), if you've identified a project that particularly suits your interests, **talk to the maintainers** and see if they think (and you think) their project would be a good fit for you.

 Keep in mind that **newer projects and smaller projects often have more to be done**.